IT-VBFK/AwesomeAssertions/docs/_pages/objectgraphs.md

 ### Diagnostics

-`Should().BeEquivalentTo` is a very powerful feature, and one of the unique selling points of Fluent Assertions.
+`Should().BeEquivalentTo` is a very powerful feature, and one of the unique selling points of Awesome Assertions.
 But sometimes it can be a bit overwhelming, especially if some assertion fails under unexpected conditions.
-To help you understand how Fluent Assertions compared two (collections of) object graphs, the failure message will always include the relevant configuration settings:
+To help you understand how Awesome Assertions compared two (collections of) object graphs, the failure message will always include the relevant configuration settings:

 ```csharp
 Xunit.Sdk.XunitException